admillican08/ProfilePermSetExcel/README.md

 Hello all!

-Use the ProfilePermSetImportWkbk.xlsm Macro-Enabled Microsoft Excel workbook to import data from Salesforce Profiles and Permission Sets to view it in a human-friendly way.
-This allows you to view, filter, and compare the data in a much easier way than the Salesforce UI provides.
-While there are many handy browser extensions that allow you to compare profiles and permission sets, there are, to my knowledge, no free tools that allow you to reports with actual data that can be manipulated and compared...until now!
+Use the ProfilePermSetImportExportWkbk.xlsm Macro-Enabled Microsoft Excel workbook to export and import data to and from Salesforce Profiles and Permission Sets using Microsoft Excel.
+This allows you to view, filter, and compare the data in a much more human-friendly way than the Salesforce UI provides.
+While there are many handy Web browser extensions that allow you to compare profiles and permission sets, there are, to my knowledge, no free tools that allow you to reports with actual data that can be manipulated and compared...until now!